-The radio receiver in your model uses 4 AA batteries.
-The battery holder for the receiver batteries is located underneath the battery cover on the rear bumper.
+The radio receiver in your T-Maxx uses 4 AA batteries.
+The battery holder for the receiver batteries is located underneath the battery cover.
+The battery cover can be identified by the on/off switch.

-- 1. Remove the battery cover by removing the body clip from the post. - 2.
-Remove the battery holder and install four AA alkaline batteries.
-Make careful note of the battery polarity by comparing against the diagrams in the battery holder. - 3.
-Insert the battery holder into the battery compartment. - 4.
-Direct the battery wires through the slot in the battery compartment.
-If the wires are not properly routed, they may become broken or shorted, causing radio system failure and loss of control. - 5.
-Reinstall the battery cover and secure with the body clip.
+1. Remove the battery cover by removing the two 3x10mm buttonhead cap screws from the cover.

+2. Remove the battery holder and install 4 AA alkaline batteries.
+Make careful note of the battery polarity by comparing against the diagrams in the battery holder.

+- 3. Insert the battery holder into the battery cover. - 4.
+Direct the battery wires through the slot in the battery cover.
+Note: If the wires are not properly routed, they may become broken or shorted, causing radio system failure and loss of control.

+5. Reinstall the battery cover and secure with the screws.